 It should also be noted that The Brave Little Toaster was made on a limited budget, and it can show in the animation.
 Now, I wouldn’t go so far as to call the animation bad, but I don’t think I would go further than calling it adequate.
 The animators definitely made the best with what they had, but that can’t completely excuse that there were so many other animated films during the same timespan that were far more visually appealing.

-With all this said, I hope I don’t sound entirely dismissive towards The Brave Little Toaster.
+With all this said, I don’t want to sound entirely dismissive towards The Brave Little Toaster.
 It does have its charms, the main characters are cute and likable, and it does have good messages for kids (the Toaster is of course the antithesis of everything the nihilistic cars sing about).
 But the production values show their age and limitations, and I think younger audiences might want to watch a different movie during Toaster’s darker moments.

 The Brave Little Toaster is an interesting, nostalgic treat if you grew up with it, but I’d be lying if I said there weren’t plenty of better options available in the genre.